polylang/wp-phpunit/README.md

         "install-tests-with-db": "Installs both the WordPress tests suite (with database creation) and the dependencies needed for integration tests, without creating the database.", "build": "Builds the project.",
-        "build-update": "Builds the project (runs `composer update` instead of `composer install`).", "dist": "Make the zip file to distibute the project release."
+        "build-update": "Builds the project (runs `composer update` instead of `composer install`).", "dist": "Makes the zip file to distibute the project release."
     }
 }
 ```